mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 chapters/planning/methodology_chapter/methodology_chapter_late_2020.odt.md -->

-## Research Questions - May 2023
+## Research Questions - Feb 2024

-- What pedagogical resources are available to support novices learning coding, particularly in game making communities?
+1. What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?
-- How can learners build agency in an evolving community of game makers?
+2. How can learners build agency in an evolving community of game makers?
-- How can game design patterns support the development of coding practices with novices?
+3. How can game design patterns support the development of coding practices with novices?

 <!-- ### Coding based on chapter 4 -->